Risk-Team/CAVAanalytics/README.md

 ## Examples

-### Loading data, processing and visualizing results (more examples in the [tutorials folder](https://github.com/Risk-Team/CAVAanalytics/tree/main/tutorials))
+### Loading data, processing and visualizing results

 **To load CORDEX-CORE data stored remotely**, set path.to.data to “CORDEX-CORE” and specify the domain.
 This will load CORDEX-CORE